Rajpratik71/linux-manPages/slabtop.md

        u           cache utilization          USE

 COMMANDS
        slabtop accepts keyboard commands from the user during use.
-The  fol‐ lowing  are  supported.
+The following are supported.
 In the case of letters, both cases are accepted.

        Each of the valid sort characters are also accepted, to change the sort routine.
 See the section SORT CRITERIA.

        <SPACEBAR>
               Refresh the screen.